patrickbwarren/transam-triton/TRIMCC.md

 STRING: "THIS IS A STRING" 04
 ```
 This can be printed to the VDU by `LXI D !STRING; CALL 002B` where
-`002B` is the L7.2 Monitor entry point to print a string preceded by
+`002B` is the L7.2 monitor entry point to print a string preceded by
 CR/LF.

 The TriMCC compiler was written in C over twenty years ago and is